niravcodes/niravcodes.github.io/_posts/2019-08-08-studying-embedded-system-design-for-assessment.md

 ![](https://nirav.com.np/assets/img/esfig1.jpg)

 As is evident from the horrid diagram I've drawn (cut me some slack, guys.
-I picked up this thing a day ago),
+I picked up this thing a day ago), the camera is a complex ES.
+A Charge-Coupled Device (CCD) captures the image, which is converted to digital signals using the Analog to Digital converter (A2D).
+The CCD preprocessor is the chip that controls the CCD and gives it low level commands.
+The JPEG codec compresses and decompresses the image, because RAW photos take up heck ton of storage space.
+This part gives very little information on what the pixel coprocessor does, but I'm assuming it is able to parallelly perform operations on a lot of pixels at once (color correction, noise filtering and stuff like that) without overloading the microprocessor.
+The multiplier/accumulator does mathematical computations which take a lot of time when done by the microprocessor.
+All other components are self-explanatory.

+This camera is a great example of an ES.
+It is small, portable, battery operated and it performs a group of closely related functions repeatedly.
+It must be fast enough to process many images per second, consume little power, be low cost and all that.
+But the camera isn't obligated to be real time.
+As far as the photographer is concerned, one second latency is not dangerous.

 # Design Challenges

 I'm getting tired of typing in Embedded System all the time.
 So from here onwards, I'll write ES instead.
 Anyway, as we saw in the characteristics, ESes have to be optimized for tons of factors.
 In this section, we'll talk about some important design metrics and trade-offs.

 ## Common Design Metrics